 You need to acquire practical experience.
 You need to immerse yourself in a challenging and rewarding academic program.
 You need opportunities to succeed.
 And you need to work closely with faculty dedicated to their craft and committed to your success.

-You’ll find all of that and more at La Roche College.
+You’ll find all of that and more at La Roche University.
 Our Professional Writing and Journalism Program is specially crafted to prepare you for life after college.

 La Roche’s program represents a unique and highly competitive opportunity, especially when you compare it to other writing programs offered by similar schools in Western Pennsylvania.
 Professional Writing and Journalism students receive training in several critical areas, including: